KenKundert/inform/doc/user.rst

 .. py:function:: is_collection(obj)

 :func:`inform.is_collection` returns *True* if its argument is a collection.
-This includes objects such as lists, sets, dictionaries, etc.  It does not include strings.
+This includes objects such as lists, tuples, sets, dictionaries, etc.  It does not include strings.

 .. code-block:: python